AdaCore/ada-spark-rfcs/README.rst

 decision about the future of the RFC, which can be either accept, reject, or postpone.

-- A rejected RFC’s pull request will simply be closed
+- A rejected RFC’s pull request will simply be closed.

-- An accepted RFC’s pull request will be merged
+- An accepted RFC’s pull request will be merged.

-- A postponed RFC’s pull request will be altered so that the RFC file is put in the postponed/rfc-my-feature.rst
+- A postponed RFC’s pull request will be altered so that the RFC file is put in the ``postponed/rfc-my-feature.rst``.

 What happens afterwards
 -----------------------

-- After an RFC has been merged in the considered folder, it will be considered for prototyping by relevant engineers at AdaCore.
+- After an RFC has been merged in the ``considered`` folder, it will be considered for prototyping by relevant engineers at AdaCore.

   * Note that, if as a member of the community you want to try your hand at implementing a feature in GNAT, you can propose a patch against GNAT’s FSF repository, which will then be considered for merging into AdaCore’s GNAT Pro compiler.
 For SPARK, AdaCore’s SPARK GitHub repository is the reference implementation.

-- When a prototype has been implemented by a mean or another, the RFC will be re-considered, and a pull request moving the rfc from the considered folder to the prototyped folder.
+- When a prototype has been implemented by a mean or another, the RFC will be re-considered, and a pull request moving the RFC from the considered folder to the prototyped folder.
 Any facts/drawbacks/additional work discovered during prototyping, as well as an evaluation of the feature will be conducted on the PR.
-The feature will be made available through the -gnatX flag so that people from the community can play with it and give feedback too.
+The feature will be made available through the ``-gnatX`` flag so that people from the community can play with it and give feedback too.

 - Finally, a member of the AdaCore team will give a final decision about the